ncatlab/nlab-content/pages/3/4/3/7/17343/content.md

   \,.
 $$

-By prop. \ref{HomProductAdjunctionForCofibrantObjectInTopCGIsQuillen} this is a [[Quillen adjunction]].
+By prop. \ref{HomProductAdjunctionForCofibrantObjectInPointedTopCGIsQuillen} this is a [[Quillen adjunction]].
 Hence the statement follows with prop. \ref{QuillenAdjunctionInducesAdjunctionOnHomotopyCategories}.

 =--